-- Air temperature: 10°C to 35 °C - Humidity: up to 85% max. (non-condensing)
+- Air temperature: 10°C to 35 °C - Humidity: up to 85% max. (non-condensing, refer to DIN EN 50171)

 When selecting the operation room, make sure that it has sufficient ventilation.
-The necessary ventilation cross sections according to EN 50272-2 can be found in chapter 14.1 "Available battery types and mounting conditions".
+The necessary ventilation cross sections according to EN 50272-2 can be found in chapter 14.1.
 Also, please make sure that the room meets the environmental requirements corresponding to the protection type IP20 of the system.

-Note: The power and capacity of the battery system depend on the temperature.
-Higher temperatures shorten the service life, whereas lower temperatures reduce the available capacity.
-The technical data given in this document is valid for a nominal operating temperature of 20°C.
+Note: The power and capacity of the battery system depend on the temperature: higher temperatures will shorten the life utility while lower temperatures lower the available capacity.
+Technical data given is valid for a nominal operating temperature of 20°C.

-Note: The system must be positioned in the building so that the cable lengths allowed for emergency lighting circuits will not be exceeded.
+Note: The system must be located in the building such that the allowed cable lengths allowed for emergency lighting circuits will not be exceeded.